scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 ## The Results

-As mentioned above, I intentionally do not follow any account that is an affiliate of Polymarket, Kalshi, or any gambling account.
+As mentioned above, I intentionally do not follow any account that is an affiliate of Polymarket, Kalshi, or any gambling company.
 Given the opacity of any recommendation algorithm, I can’t explain or reproduce exactly how or why certain accounts appear in my feed.
 This was far from a perfect experiment, but the directional results were still surprising.
 Below is the breakdown ($$n=1200$$):